Nate Lowe Player Props: Rangers vs. Royals

-On Monday, Nate Lowe (on the back of going 1-for-5 with a double) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+On Tuesday, Nate Lowe (on the back of going 1-for-3 with a double and an RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
 First pitch is at 8:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Cubs.
+In his most recent appearance, he went 1-for-3 with a double and an RBI against the Royals.

 Nate Lowe Game Info & Props vs. the Royals